 Teaching for this course is delivered in a variety of engaging methods such as small group work, presentations, quizzes, debates and practical research.
 In the first year of the course, you will study AS Sociology.
 This is a stand-alone qualification that is co-taught with A Level Sociology.
 The research you undertake will allow you to experience some of the practical, ethical and methodological issues that sociologists encounter in their fieldwork.

 Work Experience All students are required to complete a minimum of 20 hours work experience in both year one and year two.
 This will help develop the personal qualities and skills required by universities and employers.

-In the Beliefs in Society module students will explore the role and function that religion has for individuals and groups in society.
-Students will examine the impact that religion has on organising social norms and values, and assess how changes in society influence religious beliefs.
+In the Beliefs in Society module you will explore the role and function that religion has for individuals and groups in society.
+You will examine the impact that religion has on organising social norms and values, and assess how changes in society influence religious beliefs.
 This module also analyses religious ideology and the various forms that religion takes, which includes mainstream religious practices and those of sects and cults.

-In the Crime and Deviance with Theory and Methods module, students will assess the causes of crime and deviance in society and the different ways in which they are explained by sociologists.
-Students will examine patterns of crime and their disparities in relation to age, social class, ethnicity, gender and the environment.
+In the Crime and Deviance with Theory and Methods module, you will assess the causes of crime and deviance in society and the different ways in which they are explained by sociologists.
+You will examine patterns of crime and their disparities in relation to age, social class, ethnicity, gender and the environment.
 The relationship between theory and sociological methods will also be explored, alongside some of the practical and ethical considerations influencing sociological research.

 Due to the current COVID-19 situation and with health and safety of our students as a priority, we have redesigned this course to include a mixture of classroom-based and online learning.

 What areas will I study?

 - Research methods

 - Beliefs in society